A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Experiments

 \subsubsection{Using Probabilities}

 Another method used in literature for MCQ is to extract the probabilities of A, B, C, and D as the first token, irrespective of the actual token selected by the model \cite{hfeval,robinson2023leveraging}.
 In this method, we set \verb|max_tokens=1|, ignore the model output, and select the letter with the highest probability as the answer chosen by the model.
-This method ensures there is always a response (no Bad Output) since there will always be a maximum from among the 4 options.
-Often the aggregated probabilities of all 4 letters are extremely low making it questionable whether the model understands the task at hand, and we find it concerning to force a choice when all are of very low probability.
-Detailed analysis is done in Section \ref{sec:results_probability}.
-This method might also suffer from lack of probability calibration \cite{jiang2021calibration}.
+This method always ensures a response (no Bad Output) since there will always be a maximum from among the 4 options.
+Often the aggregated probabilities of all 4 letters are extremely low making it questionable whether the model understands the task at hand, and we find it concerning to force a choice when all are of very low probability. \citet{wang2024myanswercfirsttoken} corroborate out concerns.
+They analyze how aligned first-token probability is with text response, and find these approaches to be highly misaligned along all tested dimensions.
+This method might also suffer from a lack of probability calibration \cite{jiang2021calibration}.
+Others also report similar issues \cite{lyu-etal-2024-beyond}